Wensley Bundel: International career

-Bundel has played for the Suriname national team.
+Bundel played for the Suriname national team.
 He made his debut on 4 October 1970 in a 3–2 win against Trinidad and Tobago, in a friendly match hosted at the National Stadion.
-He played an important role in the countries 1970 and 1978 FIFA World Cup qualifying campaigns, also helping his team to win the 1978 CFU Championship.
+He played an important role in the country's 1970 and 1978 FIFA World Cup qualifying campaigns, also helping his team to win the 1978 CFU Championship.

 Managerial career

 After his playing career, Bundel started in coaching.
 He was the manager for House Of Billiards, competing in the Hoofdklasse in 2003.
 In 2005, Bundel coached the Suriname national team at the annual Suriprofs Tournament in Amsterdam, finishing in second place.

 In 2007, he coached the Suriname national under-19 team to a first place finish at the Inter-Guyana Games.
 In 2008, he became the manager of the Suriname national team, ahead of the nations' 2010 FIFA World Cup qualifying campaign.
 He also managed the team for the 2008 and 2010 Caribbean Cup qualifiers, and the 2010 Parbo Bier Cup.

-In 2010, he became the manager of his former club S.V.
-Transvaal.
+In 2010, he became the manager of his former club Transvaal.
 After four turbulent seasons, and with the club at one point nearly facing relegation, Bundel resigned in 2014.
 He was succeeded by former Transvaal player Jimmy Letnom.

-Personal life
+Personal life and death

-Bundel is the father of former Surinamese International Rosano Bundel who also played for S.V.
-Transvaal.
-On 24 March 2012 his Son was sentenced to life in Prison for the murder of George Tabetando in Atlanta, Georgia, United States, in what was known as the Cumberland Mall shootings of 2011.
-He was 28 years old.
+Bundel was the father of former Surinamese International Rosano Bundel who also played for Transvaal.
+On 24 March 2012, his son was sentenced to life in prison for the murder of George Tabetando in Atlanta, Georgia, United States, in what was known as the Cumberland Mall shootings of 2011.
+He was 28.

+Wensley Bundel died on 2 June 2024, at the age of 75.